 Communication and training are both very fine and good — and absolutely necessary.
 But you’ll be missing an important piece of the puzzle if you cannot confirm that policies and procedures are being maintained, and furthermore, who is truly complying and who is not.

 To make sure your card program is working as it should be and your employees are using cards appropriately, transactions must be tracked.
 Card Integrity helps with solutions specifically designed to ensure compliance and mitigate risk.
-Our DATA-WISE and RECEIPT-WISE programs review transaction data and receipts, to confirm that property categories are being used and all policies are being met.
+Our DATA-WISE and RECEIPT-WISE programs review transaction data and receipts, to confirm that proper categories are being used and all policies are being met.
 The latest features include reporting specific to changes in supplies due to COVID-19.

 At a time when AP might be moving from paper invoices to fully digitalized card purchases, it’s important also to avoid duplicate charges.
 Our solutions make sure that spend moving from one payment method doesn’t show up — accidentally or on purpose — on another method as well.